Clinical Research Directory

 Oral Progestins

 Systemic hormonal therapy prescribed according to clinical criteria to support local disease control in atypical endometrial hyperplasia or early-stage endometrioid carcinoma.
 Typical regimens include medroxyprogesterone acetate (400-600 mg/day) or megestrol acetate (160-320 mg/day).
 Therapy is initiated or escalated when indicated based on tumor burden or suboptimal response to LNG-IUD.
-These medications are not assigned experimentally; they are standard-of-care treatments, and their use, dosing, tolerance, and outcomes are recorded prospectively.
+Oral progestins may be used within the protocolized SHAPE-ENDO strategy according to clinical indication, approved labeling, current guidelines, and physician judgment.
+Use, dosing, tolerance, and outcomes will be recorded prospectively.

 Dietetic-Nutritional intervention